phmullins/knowledge/games/gaming-atari-2600.md

 ## Atari 2600 Games - Personal Library

 These are actual, physical game cartridges that I own.
 Some, like Fantastic Voyage, have seen better days.
-I'll probably cap my collection at 20 games and then play everything else via an UNO cart and SDHC card.
+I'll probably cap my collection at 75-100 games and then play everything else via an UNO cart and SDHC card.

+- 3-D Tic-Tac-Toe
 - Asteroids
 - Atlantis
 - Buck Rogers: Planet of Zoom